clarencechaan/ufc-cal/README.md

 ## What is this?

-A calendar feed you can subscribe to in order to have UFC events automatically added to your calendar app of choice, as each event gets announced and updated over time.
+A calendar feed that automatically adds UFC events to your calendar app of choice as each event gets announced and updated over time.

 This feed is not affiliated with the UFC.